Codecademy/docs/content/python/glossaries/built-in-functions/bin.md

 ## Definition

-Converts and returns the binary equivalent string of a given integer.
+Converts an integer into its binary equivalent string.

 ## Syntax